bmaelum/ml_pipeline/README.md

 ## Use-case
 Operationalizing the Kaggle House Prices found here: https://www.kaggle.com/c/house-prices-advanced-regression-techniques.

-Imagine a real-estate broker or governmental body needs to monitor their accuracy of pricing the houses being put up for sale.
+Imagine that a real-estate broker or governmental body needs to monitor their accuracy of pricing the houses being put up for sale.
 This pipeline would allow iterative development of a solution that would let the product owner predict, test and monitor their own performance over time.

 ## Diagram
 This diagram describes the overall flow of the pipeline and is very much a work in progress.